 It is important that couples seek out professional advice, take courses, and learn how to communicate with one another as this helps with the healing process and the fights.
 Plus, couples must understand what has happened and why because only then can one choose to forgive the digression.

 For the injured partner specifically, it is critical that a safe space is found and non-confrontational communication ways are learned so that there can be a reconnection without drama or ultimatums.

-This will put you on the road to understanding the core issues quicker and allow you to advocate for yourself and what you need for moving forward.
+This will put you on the road to understanding the core issues quicker and allow you to advocate for yourself and what you need for moving forward and surviving infidelity.